Professor of Sociology and of Latin American & Latino/a Studies

 Her first book, Black behind the ears: Dominican Racial Identity from Museums to Beauty Shops, was published by Duke University Press in 2007 and received the 2009 Best Book Award from the Latino Studies Section of the Latin American Studies Association and the 2008 Best Book Award from the New England Council of Latin American Studies.
+The Spanish translation of this book, El negro detras de las orejas: Identidad racial dominicana, desde los museos hasta los salones de belleza, (Santo Domingo, Dominican Republic: Editora Universitaria of the Instituto Superior Pedro Bonó, 2021) won Honorable Mention for the Translation Prize from the Hispaniola Section of the Latin American Studies Association in 2023.
 Her 2005 edited volume, Miradas desencadenantes: Los estudios de género en la República Dominicana al inicio del tercer milenio, was the first published collection of gender and women's studies research in the Dominican Republic and spurred a biennial publication series by the Center for Gender Studies (CEG) at the Instituto Tecnológico in Santo Domingo.

 Candelario's work has also appeared in interdisciplinary journals such as Latino Studies, West Indian Guide, Small Axe, Meridians: Feminism, Race, Transnationalism, Phoebe, and in Latina/o studies anthologies, including Keywords in Latino Studies, Oxford Dictionary of Caribbean and Afro-Latin American Biography, The Oxford Encyclopedia of Latinos and Latinas in Contemporary Politics, Law and Social Movements, The Afro-Latino Reader, the Dominican Republic Reader and A Companion to Latino Studies, among others.

-She has served on the editorial boards of Meridians and Latin American and Caribbean Ethnicities, and has written published and unpublished peer reviews for Gender and Society, Caribbean Studies, Callaloo, West Indian Review, Americas Quarterly, American Journal of Sociology, The Black Scholar, Latino Studies, American Ethnologist, Ethnic Studies, Social Problems, as well as for many university presses.
+She has served on the editorial boards of Latin American and Caribbean Ethnicities, and has written published and unpublished peer reviews for Gender and Society, Caribbean Studies, Callaloo, West Indian Review, Americas Quarterly, American Journal of Sociology, The Black Scholar, Latino Studies, American Ethnologist, Ethnic Studies, Social Problems, as well as for many university presses.